Relief scheme for flooded businesses could be extended to Co Louth this week

 A second scheme, set up in response to unprecedented flooding in Midleton, offers an initial payment of 10,000 euro to businesses and up to 100,000 euro after auditing and assessment.

-Householders can access relief through the Humanitarian Assistance Programme, administered by the Department of Social Protection, which was allocated an additional three million euro in funding by the Cabinet last week.
+Householders can access relief through the Humanitarian Assistance Scheme, administered by the Department of Social Protection, which was allocated an additional three million euro in funding by the Cabinet last week.

 Income limit levels in order to qualify for the scheme were also increased, from 30,000 to 50,000 euro for a single person; 50,000 euro to 90,000 euro for a couple; and 10,000 euro to 15,000 euro per child.